JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 “Hey Bradley!”
 Matt and I said.
 We actually have met Bradley before and he was cool, but he was always a bit shaky in a way that seemed to imply “You believe I was born into this shit?”

 “So what do you go?”
 Douglass said as I opened up my carrying case of disks.
-“I’ve got Caverns of Mars and—
+“I’ve got Caverns of Mars and Pac-Man and Donkey Kong…” and then without any hesitation Douglas shouted “DONKEY KONG!!!”

+“Wow!
+Donkey Kong?” said a woman’s voice out of the kitchen.
+It was Beven’s mother who looked like she just got up from a nap, “That sounds cool.
+You want that Douglas?”
+“Yeah,” he responded.

+“Okay, no problem… You got it…” I said.
+And everyone stopped talking and stared at me.
+Apparently the whole family expected some negotiation to this.
+“You’re just gonna give it to us for free?” she said to which I responded, “Yeah… Why not?
+Just give me a blank disk.”

+I looked around and Beven was eyeing his mom while trying to find a blank disk somewhere in the pile of crap on the kitchen table.

+“Really?
+Just like that Jack,” she said in a semi-intimidating way.

 ***